 Some are beckoned there by the targeted tantalizing lures such as Senior Days for those 50, 55, or 65 and older offering dining discounts, free coffee and donuts, and vouchers for free play.
 Most casinos now offer plentiful free valet and handicap parking and supply oxygen wheelchairs and scooters inside—and many have restrooms equipped with adult diapers and boxes to dispose of insulin needles.
 The cagily named “Third of the Month Clubs” at some locales offer free shuttle services from senior living complexes aimed at those who flock to casinos the day they receive their Social Security checks.
 And many older gamblers are charmed by the birthday cards the casinos send them each year, a gesture their relatives frequently forget to make.

 Many take the bait.
-In fact, people 65 and over identified gambling as their most frequent social activity in a recent study.
+In fact, people 65 and over identified gambling as their most frequent social activity in this study.

 The prevalence of lotteries and online betting sites offer easy access to gambling.
 But casinos, promoting a combination of games of skill and chance — including sports wagering, bingo, blackjack, baccarat, roulette, and poker — have the most allure.
-Most older gamblers — about three-quarters of them — favor slot machines.
+Most older gamblers favor slot machines.
 Whether that’s defined as harmless and healthy fun or a potentially dangerous addiction has become a matter of concern and debate.

 The Good, the Bad, and the Ugly

 According to the American Gaming Association, the gross gaming revenue for the US gambling industry pulled in $60.42 billion in revenue in 2022.